Javanese people: Blacksmith

 Javanese weapons: Spears, an istinggar and senapan, and a model of a cannon in its carriage.

 Blacksmiths are traditionally valued.
 Some blacksmiths fast and meditate to reach perfection.
 Javanese blacksmiths create a range of tools and farming equipment, and also cultural items such as gamelan instruments and kris.
 The art of kris-making provided the technical skills applied to gunmaking.
 Cannon and firearms required special expertise and may have been made by the same individuals.
 The blacksmith's spiritual power was said to be transferred to the guns.
-Majapahit under Mahapatih (prime minister) Gajah Mada (in office 1331–1364) utilized gunpowder technology obtained from Yuan dynasty for use in the naval fleet.
+Majapahit under Mahapatih (prime minister) Gajah Mada (in office 1331–1364) utilised gunpowder technology obtained from Yuan dynasty for use in the naval fleet.
 Pole gun (bedil tombak) was recorded as being used by Javanese people in 1413.

 Duarte Barbosa ca. 1514 said that the inhabitants of Java are great masters in casting artillery and very good artillerymen.
 They make many one-pounder cannons (cetbang or rentaka), long muskets, spingarde (arquebus), schioppi (hand cannon), Greek fire, guns (cannons), and other fire-works.
 Every place are considered excellent in casting artillery, and in the knowledge of using it.
 In 1513, the Javanese fleet led by Pati Unus, sailed to attack Portuguese Malacca "with much artillery made in Java, for the Javanese are skilled in founding and casting, and in all works in iron, exceeding what they have in India".

 Zhang Xie in Dong Xi Yang Kao (1618) mentioned that city of Palembang, which has been conquered by Javanese, produces the furious fiery oil (meng huo yu), which according to the Hua I Kao is a kind of tree secretion (shu chin), and is also called mud oil (ni yu).
 Zhang Xie wrote:It much resemble camphor, and can corrode human flesh.
 When ignited and thrown on water, its light and flame become all the more intense.
 The barbarians use it as a fire-weapon and produce great conflagrations in which sails, bulwarks, upperworks and oars all catch fire and cannot withstand it.
 Fishes and tortoises coming in contact with it cannot escape from being scorched.Because there was no mention of projector pump, the weapon is probably breakable bottles with fuses.

 Kris knives are important items, with many heirloom kris holding significant historical value.
 The design of the kris is to tear apart an opponent's abdomen, making the injury more severe.

 Kota Gede is famous for its silverworks and silver handicrafts.

-Javanese people made several types of armor such as karambalangan, kawaca, siping-siping, and waju rante.
+Javanese people made several types of armour such as karambalangan, kawaca, siping-siping, and waju rante.
 They also made steel helmets called rukuh.
-Armor is probably only used by high-ranking soldiers and trained/salaried troops, with salaried standing army numbering as many as 30,000 existing during the Singhasari and Majapahit era (1222 to 1527 CE), with the first mention being in the Chinese record Zhu Fan Zhi of 1225 CE.
+Armour is probably only used by high-ranking soldiers and trained/salaried troops, with salaried standing army numbering as many as 30,000 existing during the Singhasari and Majapahit era (1222 to 1527 CE), with the first mention being in the Chinese record Zhu Fan Zhi of 1225 CE.
 A part of the Javanese armies usually consisted of peasant levies who fought bare-chested.